ChrisKeefe/dev-docs/source/actions/transformers.rst

 Transformers
 ============
 ``Transformers`` are functions for converting :term:`Semantic Type` objects into other formats that can be consumed by python functions.
 These transformers are typically defined along with the ``Semantic Types`` for which they are designed, and ``q2-types`` provides a number of common ``Types`` and their transformers.

 Plugins often define new semantic types and/or transformers that are not covered by these core ``Types``.

 How are transformers used by a plugin?
 --------------------------------------
-``Transformers`` are not called directly at any time within a plugin.
+``Transformers`` are never called directly within a plugin.
 This process is handled by the QIIME 2 framework, as long as the appropriate ``transformers`` are registered in that plugin.
 The framework interprets the input :term:`Artifact` source format and destination format from a ``plugin``'s registration and functional annotation, respectively.
 Upon output from a :term:`Method`, the framework interprets the source format (function output) and the ``Semantic Type`` of the desination ``Artifact`` from the ``plugin`` functional annotation and registration, respectively.

-For example, we can see how functional annotations define input and output formats in ``q2_diversity.beta_phylogenetic``:
+See, for example, how functional annotations define input and output formats in ``q2_diversity.beta_phylogenetic``:

 .. code-block:: python